dccooper/user_manual/README.md

 ### Personal Space
 If someone is making you uncomfortable at work, please let me know.
 Work is not a place where anyone should feel harassed, discriminated against, or otherwise uncomfortable.
 (I've been there myself.
 Pounding Tums like candy before you walk in the door isn't fun.)

 And if that person is somehow me, **PLEASE PLEASE** let me know - it is certainly not my intention to make anyone feel uncomfortable.
-So if I have goofed up, I need to fix my behavior and make it right with you.
-(And if you don't feel comfortable doing that, I respect that too.)
+So if I have made a serious mistake, I need to fix my behavior and make it right with you.
+(And if you don't feel comfortable doing that, I respect that too.
+Please go to HR or another manager with whom you feel comfortable.
+I won't be upset or hold it against you.
+I'd rather focus on getting the problem resolved.)